 It might have slipped by due to being published on a Friday night, but Mark Teixeira gave a telling interview to Wall Street Journal reporter Daniel Barbarisi – an interview in which he admitted to being overpaid.

-A welcome moment of self-awareness as it relates to a professional athlete’s pay packet, his comments are universally spot with one notable exception…
+A welcome moment of self-awareness as it relates to a professional athlete’s pay packet, his comments are universally spot-on with one notable exception…

 Mark Teixeira gets it.
 He understands the inefficiency of free agency, about how little surplus value a player making $20 million can possibly generate.
 “When you’re Mike Trout, making the minimum, you are crazy valuable” Teixeira notes, adding how much more value he produced relative to his salary in the early stage of his career.
 In the interests of clarity, Teixeira should add he never actually made “the minimum” as he signed a big league contract right out of college.
 But he’s right – buying wins on the free agent market is a very expensive way to conduct business – a risky one, too.